TECHCRUNCH + CRUNCHBASE

 TECHCRUNCH EVENTS CHINA (Web)

-I provided the design and specs for Events on the TechCrunch China site, but it would not be added to the apps during my tour of duty. (view scrolling mocks)
+I provided the design and specs for Events on the TechCrunch China site (view scrolling mocks)

 CRUNCHBASE (Mobile Web)

 m.CrunchBase.com was designed and deployed in under ten days.
-It shared visual cues with the CrunchBase UX within the TechCrunch app. (view scrolling mocks) It was launched to serve as a stop-gap solution for the now responsive CrunchBase.com site.
+It shared visual cues with the CrunchBase UX within the TechCrunch app (view scrolling mocks) and was launched as a stop-gap solution for the now responsive CrunchBase.com site.

 Success in Silicon Valley, most would agree, is more merit-driven than almost any other place in the world.
 It doesn't matter how old you are, what sex you are, what politics you support or what color you are.
 If your idea rocks and you can execute, you can change the world and/or get really, stinking rich.”